 The group issued a succinct consultation targeted towards small Suppliers.
 This document is provided as Attachment 9 and the responses received are detailed in section 10 below.

+A Question and Answer dial in session was held on 1 October 2015 to give Suppliers the opportunity to ask the Working Group any questions they might have on DCP 204.
+The intent of this session was to aid Suppliers in responding to the consultation document provided as Attachment 9.
+One Supplier dialled into the session.

 A representative from the group attended the Cornwall Energy Domestic Energy Supplier Forum on 9 September 2015 to present on DCP 204.

 SECOND CONSULTATION